Satyendar Jain put on oxygen support, admitted to LNJP: Aam Aadmi Party

 Jain slipped in the bathroom of medical inspection room of the central jail hospital number 7, where he was kept under observation for general weakness

-Former Delhi minister and Aam Aadmi Party (AAP) leader Satyendar Jain has been put on oxygen support and admitted to Lok Nayak Hospital (LNJP) for further treatment, the party said.
+Former Delhi minister and Aam Aadmi Party (AAP) leader Satyendar Jain has been put on oxygen support and admitted to Lok Nayak Hospital (LNJP) in the intensive care unit (ICU) for further treatment, the party said.

 Doctors at Deen Dayal Upadhyay Hospital (DDU), where he was shifted from Tihar earlier, said that Jain was brought to the hospital on Thursday morning after being referred by the Tihar medical team.